Salmond Surname

 Where Does The Last Name Salmond Come From? nationality or country of origin

-Salmond is more frequently found in The United States than any other country/territory.
-It may also be rendered in the variant forms:.
-For other possible spellings of this surname click here.
+The surname Salmond is more commonly found in The United States than any other country or territory.
+It can also occur in the variant forms:.
+Click here for other possible spellings of Salmond.

 How Common Is The Last Name Salmond? popularity and diffusion

-This last name is the 157,750th most commonly held family name on a global scale, held by approximately 1 in 2,628,985 people.
-It is primarily found in The Americas, where 56 percent of Salmond live; 55 percent live in North America and 55 percent live in Anglo-North America.
-It is also the 542,091st most frequent forename in the world.
+This last name is the 157,750th most frequently used last name internationally, borne by approximately 1 in 2,628,985 people.
+The surname is primarily found in The Americas, where 56 percent of Salmond are found; 55 percent are found in North America and 55 percent are found in Anglo-North America.
+Salmond is also the 542,091st most commonly used first name worldwide.
 It is borne by 269 people.

-This last name is most numerous in The United States, where it is carried by 1,192 people, or 1 in 304,076.
-In The United States Salmond is mostly concentrated in: Maryland, where 16 percent live, Utah, where 11 percent live and California, where 11 percent live.
-Outside of The United States Salmond is found in 22 countries.
-It is also found in Scotland, where 17 percent live and Canada, where 12 percent live.
+It is most widely held in The United States, where it is carried by 1,192 people, or 1 in 304,076.
+In The United States it is primarily found in: Maryland, where 16 percent live, Utah, where 11 percent live and California, where 11 percent live.
+Aside from The United States this surname is found in 22 countries.
+It is also common in Scotland, where 17 percent live and Canada, where 12 percent live.

 Salmond Family Population Trend historical fluctuation